 RELATED REVIEW: The Best Portable High Chair

-Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, Phil and Teds is a super quirky, fresh, and innovative company whose mantra is "adapt and survive."
+Founded in 1994 by a father-son team and later purchased in 1998 by current CEO Campbell Gower, phil and teds is a super quirky, fresh, and innovative company whose mantra is "adapt and survive."
 Their About page also has one of their employees coining the phrase "living dynamically with kids in tow."
-This New Zealand-based company, most known for its in-line, tandem strollers, has freshened up the baby industry in the US infusing it with contemporary inspiration and spry competition.
+This New Zealand-based company, best known for its in-line, tandem strollers, has freshened up the baby industry in the US infusing it with contemporary inspiration and vigorous competition.

-The Lobster is marketed as suitable for 6 months+ to 37 pounds.
-However, we had a 25 pound tester who pushed its space limits and was just downright irritable in it.
-Sadly, the Lobster just isn't as comfortable as the MeToo with a seat that is too deep and closely positioned to the eating surface.
+The Lobster is suitable for use with babies from 6-months to 37 pounds.
+However, we had a 25-pound tester who pushed its space limits and was just downright irritable while using it.
+Sadly, the Lobster isn't as comfortable as some of the other chairs we looked at; it has small leg holes, a seat that is too deep and it positions baby too close to the eating surface.

 Ease Of Use

-The Lobster earned a 5 of 10 in Ease of Use, placing it smack dab in the middle of the chairs reviewed.
-The seat itself is simple to setup: fold it open, slide it onto the table and twist it tight Voila.
-There are also limitations as to the type of surfaces it can affix to, namely only straight edges without skirts or lips.
-This can cause difficulties for families hoping to use the chair at restaurants.
+The Lobster is simple to setup: fold it open, slide it onto the table and twist it tight, and voila, you're finished!
+There are certain limitations to the type of surfaces it can affix to though.
+It can only be used with tables that have straight edges without skirts or lips, which can cause difficulties for families hoping to use the chair at restaurants.

 Safety and Quality

-The Lobster earned an 8 of 10 for portability.
-At 3.7 pounds, it is easy to carry and the lightest hook on in tested in our review.
-When folded, it is the smallest chair we tested.
-The chair and tray fit snugly into an included carry bag with tote handles.
-Then, the whole kit and kaboodle can fit into a large diaper bag.
+At 3.7 pounds, the Lobster is easy to carry and falls right in the middle of the group of chairs we tested in our review and when folded, it is the smallest hook-on chair.
+The chair and tray fit together snugly in the included carry bag and can be carried comfortably with the tote handles, or you can fit the whole kit and kaboodle into a large diaper bag.
 When it's time to set the chair up, you don't have to sort through and jigsaw together multiple pieces.
-You just pop it open and provided the correct surface is handy, twist it on tightly.
+You pop it open and twist it on tightly to an appropriate surface.

 Ease Of Cleaning

-The Lobster scored a 7 of 10 for ease of cleaning.
-Though a quick wet cloth wipedown should be sufficient after most meals, the polyester seat fabric is removable for a more thorough periodic hand washing, air drying.
+Though a quick wet cloth wipedown should be sufficient after most meals, the polyester seat fabric is removable for a more thorough periodic hand washing and air drying.
 The included tray is top rack dishwasher friendly, but we suggest hand washing it in the sink to minimize plastic degradation and potential chemical leaching into baby's food.

-This is a great portable high chair for travel and on the go with baby though it may take occasional finagling to find the right surface to attach it to.
+The Lobster is a great portable high chair for traveling and being on the go with baby, though it may take occasional finagling to find a proper surface to attach it to.
 Before taking it around the world with you, however, we recommend a trial phase to make sure your child doesn't go ballistic in it due to lack of space.
-While some kids may not mind its tight quarters, other little tikes may find this chair a no go.
+While some kids may not mind its tight quarters, other little tikes may find this chair a little too snug.

-At $90 a pop, this is the most expensive portable high chair in our review.
-And at $30 less, the Inglesina Fast Table Chair quite simply performs better though a bit heavier with a larger fold and a carry bag that isn't as fantastic.
-The Inglesina does, however, sport a sweet little storage pocket which is handy for small eating accessories.
+At $90 a pop, this is one of the more expensive portable high chairs in our review.
+And at $20 less, the Inglesina Fast Table Chair performs better, although a bit heavier with a larger fold and a carry bag that isn't as fantastic.
+The Inglesina does, however, offer more space, more table compatibility, and sport a sweet little storage pocket which is handy for small eating accessories.